The North American Red Queen: Our Natural Gas Treadmill

 This has additional 'Red Queen" implications.
 The gas productivity differs in Gulf of Mexico vs onshore.
 Equity firm, Johnson Rice, specializing in E&P companies, recently noted that the 65 rigs recently leaving the GOM (most for overseas), translates into 500-650 land rigs needed.
 Lest we forget that our other favorite fossil fuel is also desired, oil drilling is a source of demand for incremental rigs 330-340 rigs are being used for oil, up from 220 a year ago (Source - Johnson Rice)

-Note in the above graphic that the Energy Information Agency is optimistic that by 2014, despite the increase in rig count, faster depletion and smaller wells, we will make new highs in domestic production.
-Though that seems unlikely, it possibly could come from unconventional sources, like coalbed methane (called coalbed gas in Canada).
+It's important to note that in the above graphic that the Energy Information Agency is optimistic that by 2014, despite the increase in rig count, faster depletion and smaller wells, we will make new highs in domestic production due to increases in unconventional sources, like coalbed methane (called coalbed gas in Canada) and shale gas.
 The below graph is data from the EIA on a UCO presentation:

 United States Conventional vs Unconventional NG Production - (Source UCO Corporate Presentation)